 3T3-L1 Cell Culture and Maintenance

 Culture 3T3-L1 (three-ti -three -L-one) mouse fibroblasts by plating 106 cells diluted in 20 milliliters of Medium 1 in two 96-well plates [1].
 Plate 100 microliters of cell suspension per well [2], ensuring to maintain homogeneity of this suspension by mixing [3].
+(3 columns on the 96-well plate, were plated, and this should be carried out for all columns for a total of two plates)

 Talent plating cells.